 Michigan Medicine is a diverse place that endorses a culture of equity and inclusion.
 In order to reinforce these values, we do not tolerate harassment, discrimination, or abusive behavior.
 Michigan Medicine does not assign staff to patients on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status of either the patient or staff.
 A patient’s preference based on stereotyped characterizations shall not be honored.
 However, accommodations may be made for legitimate bodily privacy concerns.

 Michigan Medicine honors patients and families as the center of care.

 Access to Respectful Care

-- Receive considerate and respectful care in a smoke-free environment
+- Receive considerate and respectful care in a smoke-free environment.

 - Speak alone with anyone you wish while in the hospitals or health centers unless your health care provider determines it is not in your best medical interest.

-- Proper assessment and management of pain.
+- Receive proper assessment and management of pain.

 - Be free from restraint of any form or seclusion that is not medically necessary.